mahilab/MEL/README.md

     }
     ```

 5. Open any *.py Python file in Sublime.
-Navigate to Preferences >> Settings - Syntax Specific.
-Paste the following into Python.sublime-settings:
+Navigate to **Preferences >> Settings - Syntax Specific** and add the following into Python.sublime-settings:

     ```json
     {